etleap/terraform-aws-etleap-vpc/README.md

 > **Warning**
 > The deployment will always have outbound access to ports 80 and 443, for license checking, instance lifecycle purposes (e.g. applying security upgrades), and access to the AWS APIs.

+## GitHub Webhooks URL

+To get the URL to use with [dbt CI](https://docs.etleap.com/docs/documentation/7yh44n1fjs24w-git-hub-pr-checks), run `terraform output github_webhooks_url`.

+If you would like to use a different domain name you can change it as follows:

+1. Create an ACM certificate, and set the `github_webhooks_domain_name_and_certificate` variable to `{ name = <domain_name>, certificate = <certificate_arn> }`.
+2. Run `terraform apply`.
+3. Run `terraform output github_webhooks_cname_target`, and create a CNAME from your domain name to the output value.
+4. The URL given by `terraform output github_webhooks_url` now contains your domain name and is ready for use.